 While moods and emotions are in part determined by genetics and the way that we have been brought up, a large percentage of the happiness that we experience in indeed within our control.
 We all experience happiness to some degree, and this is our ‘set level’ if you like of happiness.
 By altering the way we look at life, or when we change our attitude to life in general we can greatly influence the levels of happiness that we experience.
-Happiness is indeed a conscious choice, the levels of happiness that we experience on a daily basis are within our control.
+Being happy is indeed a conscious choice, the levels of happiness that we experience on a daily basis are within our control.

 Taking Control of Your Own Happiness